AustinCodingAcademy/PHPIntermediate/syllabus/03 Web Programming.md

 ***

 #### HTML
 Hyper Text Markup Language is the language used to design and represent every website you see on the internet today, regardless of the back end language used to generate it.
-The final product is a structured set of XML ish data with open and close tags that serve a variety of purposes.
-Markup can be used to break up a document into parts, structure each part, create form controls, and style elements in conjunction with Cascading Style Sheets.

-A HTML document has the following structure
+A HTML document has the following features
 ```html
 <!DOCTYPE html>
 <html>